-• Ensuring the relevant staffing ratios are met, where applicable

-• Making sure each child in the Early Years Foundation Stage is assigned a key person
+- Ensuring the relevant staffing ratios are met, where applicable - Making sure each child in the Early Years Foundation Stage is assigned a key person

-6 Confidentiality and Information Sharing
+6. Confidentiality and Information Sharing

-- 6.1 Confidentiality is an issue that needs to be understood by all those working with children, particularly in the context of safeguarding. - 6.2 School recognises that the only purpose of confidentiality in this respect is to benefit the child.
-Staff/volunteers and visitors to school should never promise a child that they will not tell anyone about an allegation/report of abuse, and must pass any cause for concerns immediately to a designated safeguarding lead. - 6.3 Confidentiality is addressed throughout this policy with respect to record-keeping (see section 10), dealing with reports of abuse (see Appendix 2), allegations of abuse against staff (see section 10.2), information sharing (see section 6.4) and working with parents (see section 6.5).
+- 6.1.1 Confidentiality is an issue that needs to be understood by all those working with children, particularly in the context of safeguarding. - 6.1.2 School recognises that the only purpose of confidentiality in this respect is to benefit the child.
+Staff/volunteers and visitors to school should never promise a child that they will not tell anyone about an allegation/report of abuse, and must pass any cause for concerns immediately to a designated safeguarding lead. - 6.1.3 Confidentiality is addressed throughout this policy with respect to recordkeeping (see section 18), dealing with reports of abuse (see Appendix 2), allegations of abuse against staff (see section 16.2), information sharing and working with parents (see section 6.2). - 6.1.4 Timely information sharing is essential for effective safeguarding.
+This school/college will share safeguarding information as appropriate in keeping with the principles outlined in the government guidance document, Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (DfE 2018).
+This guidance has been produced to support practitioners in the decisions they take to share information, which reduces the risk of harm to children and young people and promotes their well-being. - 6.1.5 All staff must have due regard for the relevant data protection principles which allow them to share (in the context of their role) and withhold personal information, as provided for the in the Data Protection Act 2018 and GDPR. - 6.1.6 In order to promote positive educational outcomes for vulnerable children, including children with social workers information that can help to support positive outcomes being achieved will be shared with colleagues in school that are not DSL's or DDSL's as appropriate.